-In an electro-magnet, which consists, as Fig. 13 shows, of a coil of wire surrounding an iron core, it is found that the magnetic effect is set up when the current is turned on, remains as long as the current through the coil continues, and vanishes when the current stops.
+Fig. 13: Section through an electro-magnet.
+K, iron core; B, bobbin fitting over K; W, winding of insulated copper wire remains as long as the current through the coil continues, and vanishes when the current stops.
 The energy necessary to create this field has to come from somewhere-there being no other source, it must come from the current.
 This means that while the field is being built up the battery has to drive current against an opposition greater than that due to the mere resistance of the wire, so that while the field is growing, the electro-magnet behaves rather as though it contained extra resistance.
 But once the field is set up, no energy is required to maintain it.
-The current through the magnet then becomes, and remains, exactly what one would predict from the E.M.F. of the battery and the

-Fig. 12: The lines of magnetic force round a permanent magnet N.S.
-These lines mark out the magnetic field surrounding the magnet pure resistance of the wire of the coil; the magnetic field plays no part in determining the magnitude of the current once it has settled down to a steady value.
+The current through the magnet then becomes, and remains, exactly what one would predict from the E.M.F. of the battery and the pure resistance of the wire of the coil; the magnetic field plays no part in determining the magnitude of the current once it has settled down to a steady value.